1. Total numbers and percentages of people living in absolute poverty

 For comparison: the median person in the world today (give or take, the 3,564,000,000th person) lives on about $1,225 a year or $3.3 a day.
 Many of the poorest 5 percent of Americans are still living on more than that—on average around $3,000 to 4,000 per capita per year; or about $10 a day.
 Only the richest 5 percent of people in India live on the same amount. (source)

-Given the global population increase over the same period, this drop in the number of people living in absolute poverty is all the more remarkable.
-It means that the poverty rate as a proportion of all humanity dropped even more quickly: from 43.1% in 1990 to 20.6% in 2010.
-So the % of people living in absolute poverty has been cut in half over the last 20 years.
+Relatively speaking, this drop in the number of people living in absolute poverty is all the more remarkable given the global population increase over the same period.
+The poverty rate as a proportion of all humanity dropped from 43.1% in 1990 to 20.6% in 2010.
+So the percentage of people living in absolute poverty has been cut in half over the last 20 years.
 More than 75% of the world’s population lived on less than $1 a day in 1820.
 Today, almost no one does in the West.
 In China it’s less then 20%, in South Asia 40%, in Africa half.
 Globally, it’s about a fifth.
-It would cost $66 billion to get everyone on the planet out of extreme poverty – this amount is 4% of global military spending (source).
+18 percent of Filipinos live under $1.25 per day.
+That’s roughly 17 million people.
+40 percent of Filipinos live on less than $2 per day.

 All of this means that Millennium Development Goal 1a was achieved around 2008, 6 to 7 years earlier than expected: